 When a child dies before their parents, parents face a situation they may never have expected to have to cope with.
 Today’s good healthcare means most children will outlive their parents.
-However, a “death out of time” where a child dies before their parents is a loss like no other.
-It’s an enormous loss whether a child was young, a teenager, or even an adult with family of their own.
+However, a “death out of time” where a child dies before their parents, is a terrible situation regardless of whether the child is young, a teenager or even an adult with a family of their own.

-If you are bereft after the death of a child or know others who have suffered this most grievous loss and want to understand more of their experience, you may like to watch the film “Say their name” This was produced by The Compassionate Friends in memory of children who have died, to help others experiencing a similar grief.
+To help understand a little of what bereaved parents are experiencing you may like to watch the film “Say their name” This was produced by The Compassionate Friends in memory of children who have died, to help others experiencing a similar grief.

 If you are looking at this page because your child has died, please know that you are not alone, and help is available.